The Basics of Branding. Understanding Branding from Logo to Positioning

 Clarity

-A trusted brand will always focus on conveying its offerings to its target audience.
-It’s essential to ensure that your clients understand clearly what the product or service is and know what to expect from your brand.
+A trusted brand always focuses on conveying its offerings to its target audience.
+It’s essential to ensure that your clients understand the product or service and what to expect from your brand.

 Let’s take Volvo, for example.
 The Volvo Group is one of the world’s leading manufacturers of trucks, buses, construction equipment, and marine and industrial engines.
 But to the general consumer, Volvo is known for offering the safest cars.